wbhart/mpir/build.vc9/readme.txt

  C:\Program Files (x86)\Microsoft Visual Studio 9.0\VC\bin

-It should be names yasm.exe.
+It should be named yasm.exe.
 You will also need to move the yasm.rules file from this distribution into the directory where Visual Studio 2008 expects to find it, which is
 typically: